Ardit-Koti/checkers-app.iml/docs/DesignDoc.md

 ### UI Tier

+The UI Tier of the application is responsible acting as an interface between the user, and the back end of the application.
+It takes their interactions with the application and updates their view accordingly.
+<br><br>
+The core of this entire Tier is the Webserver class which is responsible for instantiation of all the routes that the program needs to respond to the user input.
+<br><br>
+GetHomeRoute is used to transfer the view of the user to the Home page of the application.
+If the user has not signed in at this point than only the amount of players currently signed in is displayed.
+Otherwise,
+<br><br>

 > _Provide a summary of the Server-side UI tier of your architecture.
 > Describe the types of components in the tier and describe their
 > responsibilities.
 This should be a narrative description, i.e. it has